-At the mid-point of the Moselle River, which winds its way thru the heart of Europe, is a place wherein three nations meet: Luxembourg, Germany, and France.
-Thus, it became right here, nearly 34 years ago, wherein the concept of a Europe without borders was born.
+At the midpoint of the Moselle River, which winds its way through the heart of Europe, is a place where three nations meet: Luxembourg, Germany, and France.
+Thus, nearly 34 years ago, the concept of a Europe without borders was born right here.

-Many human beings are familiar with the Schengen Agreement, which permits the free motion of humans and goods among the 26 member states in Europe.
-Those with a Schengen Visa can tour more than half the European continent freely.
+Many people are familiar with the Schengen Agreement, which permits the free movement of people and goods among the 26 member states of Europe.
+Those with a Schengen Visa can freely tour more than half of the European continent.

-But have you ever stopped and notion approximately Schengen as a place?
+But have you ever stopped and thought of Schengen as a place?

 Who is aware of this?
 Perhaps you will make this pastoral wine-developing village in Luxembourg your subsequent weekend getaway.